Thousands Attend Sanders' Pro-Affordable Care Act Rally

 “There are differences of opinion about the Affordable Care Act — some like it, some don’t like it.
-But very few Americans believe that we should repeal the ACA without a replacement program to make it better,” Sanders said at a rally on Sunday, one of several dozen gatherings across the country aimed at ginning up public support for the health care law.
+But very few Americans believe that we should repeal the ACA without a replacement program to make it better,” Sanders, I-Vermont, said at a rally Sunday, one of several dozen gatherings across the country aimed at ginning up public support for the health care law.

 “Know we are saying to our Republican colleagues: We will not allow you to throw up to 30 million Americans off of health insurance,” he said.

-Sanders appeared alongside Senate Minority Leader Chuck Schumer, both of Michigan’s Democratic senators and a handful of the state’s House members, as well as a number of progressive activists.
-According to Sanders, Democrats organized 70 Sunday rallies from Maine to California as part of their campaign to defend the law against GOP efforts to dismantle it.
+Sanders appeared alongside Senate Minority Leader Chuck Schumer, D-New York, both of Michigan’s Democratic senators and a handful of the state’s House members, as well as a number of progressive activists.
+According to Sanders, Democrats organized 70 rallies Sunday from Maine to California as part of their campaign to defend the law against Republican efforts to dismantle it.

 Related: Obamacare: Five Things You May Not Know About the Health Care Law